 Many companies offer a yearly stipend to employees for attending conferences or educational events.
 While I am not saying you need to host your event in Las Vegas, there’s a reason why those events are typically flooded with attendees—people are attending your event partially as an escape from their typical day, they deserve to have fun while doing so!
 Hosting your event somewhere that appeals to your target audience as a getaway not only helps increase attendance rates, but also overall brand perception and community.

 Contrary to the above, try finding a venue that’s a little out of the norm.
-For example, does your city have an underground tour (Seattle is known for this one)?
+For example, does your city have an underground tour?
 Or maybe there’s a local museum with some fun history.
 The point is to pick something that many attendees wouldn’t normally have done before, creating a memorable (and maybe weird) experience!
 Whatever you choose, make sure it would appeal to your audience’s interests.

 Make it Virtual